 - Are peatland ecosystems and organisms vulnerable to atmospheric and climatic change?
 What changes are likely?

-- Will ecosystem services (e.g., regional water balance) be compromised or enhanced by atmospheric and climatic change?
+- Will ecosystem services (e.g., regional water balance) be compromised or enhanced by atmospheric and environmental change?

-Answering these questions for keystone ecosystems will inform higher-order models of vegetation responses under projected levels of climate variability and atmospheric change.
+Answering these questions for keystone ecosystems will inform higher-order models of vegetation responses under projected levels of environmental variability and atmospheric change.